Senso-ji Under the Starry Sky – Serenity and Solemnity at Midnight

 The Five-story Pagoda at Senso-ji Temple

-The distant Tokyo Skytree had dimmed its lights, signaling that this was a time for rest.
-The water basins at the purification fountain were blocked, reminding visitors of the late-hour rules.
-Yet what surprised me was that although the main hall was closed, the courtyard remained brightly lit, with people still drawing fortune slips in devotion, and incense continued to drift upward from the burners.
+Tokyo Skytree in the distance had dimmed its lights, reminding people that this was time for rest.
+The water basins at the purification fountain were blocked, indicating the late-night rules.
+However, what surprised me was that although the main hall was closed, the courtyard remained brightly lit.
+People were still devoutly drawing fortune slips, and incense smoke drifted upward from the burners.

 Main Hall of Senso-ji Temple